11th Annual CruiserFest 2019

 Years’ past, participants came from as far as Missouri and British Columbia.
 We joined as strangers in Denver and became friends by Salt Lake City.

-The group will leave Denver after work on Wednesday September 5th and head to camp near the little-known Vermillion Bluffs area west of Craig CO.
+The trip starts work on Wednesday September 4th.
+We can convoy from Denver or you can use a GPS point (and track available) to be provided and head to camp near the little-known Vermillion Bluffs area west of Craig CO.
 This will allow us to put down some pavement miles towards distant Salt Lake City and enjoy the remainder of the trip on dirt.
 We will make camp well after dark and be up with first light.

 Your morning surroundings will amaze you as we will embark for two long days of glorious dirt roads, some small bits of pavement, Flaming Gorge dam, and onward through the Ashley National Forest across the north slope of the Uintah mountains, briefly darting in and out of Wyoming.
 Friday night we will camp close enough to downtown Salt Lake City to be able to arrive at the opening of CruiserFest.

-[http://www.risingsun4x4club.org/forum2/showthread.php?t=26310&highlight=cruiserfest], and by direct e-mails.
-Route and itinerary may vary due to surprises and conditions.
-Attendees will receive email updates as the event nears.
+(Route and itinerary may vary due to surprises and conditions.
+You must be able to be self-sufficient except for a fuel stop Thursday Am and Saturday AM.
+Attendees will receive email updates as the event nears.)

 Women Drivers Trail Run - Duchesne to CruiserFest